bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Kober/">Hermann Kober</a>
 : A Polish-born mathematician who spent much of his life as a school teacher in England but published many papers on analysis.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Alexander/">Alexander Wilhelm von Brill</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Alexander/">James Waddell Alexander</a>
-: A German mathematician who worked in algebraic geometry.
-He also made mathematical models and was interested in the history of mathematics.
+: An American mathematician who worked in topology.
+He is best known for the knot-theory invariant known as the Alexander polynomial.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Mackie/">John Mackie</a>
 : John Mackie graduated from Edinburgh University and went on too teach at Leith Academy eventually becoming Rector.